Yellow Dock (Chin Ch’iao Mai)

 Yellow dock leaf stalks can be enjoyed in salads, and the roots and fruit are used as medicine to help treat swollen sore throats, respiratory infections, sinusitis, allergies, and wheezing.
 It is also used to treat sexually transmitted diseases.
 Yellow dock is especially used to treat skin diseases such as dermatitis, rashes, and psoriasis that are associated with poor digestion or poor liver function due to toxicity.
 It is an excellent blood purifier that is also used to treat anemia.
 Don’t confuse yellow dock with bitter dock (Rumex obtusifolius), which is a different plant with broad, heart-shaped leaves that have red stems.

-Below is an overview of Yellow Dock (Chin Ch’iao Mai), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Yellow Dock (Chin Ch’iao Mai).
+Below is an overview of yellow dock, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of yellow dock.

 Also Known As: Sheep Sorrel, Garden Patience, Curled Dock, Curly Dock, Dock, Rumex, Sour Dock

 Organs/Systems: Liver, Digestive System, Blood, Skin, Respiratory System

 Key Actions: Anti-inflammatory, Antibacterial, Laxative, Analgesic, Tonic, Antifungal, Alterative, Antioxidant, Diuretic